Spoonhead88/pacman-clone/mvp.md

 - ghosts have 3 states
 - refactor to move position
 - refactor to check and filter an array of tiles

+# now

+- frightened back to normal after set amount of time
+- perform check by pacman to eat ghost to fix timing issue
+- remove issue where ghost re appear after eating energizer